The Dying of the Light (Warhammer Fantasy Roleplay)

 The Dying of the Light is a 1995 role-playing game adventure for Warhammer Fantasy Roleplay published by Hogshead Publishing.

-Contents
+Plot summary

-The Dying of the Light is an adventure which sets characters on a journey to Marienburg to collect a book for their benefactor's studies, then throws them into the fear surrounding the oncoming eclipse by Morrslieb, the Chaos moon.
+The Dying of the Light is an adventure in which the player characters journey to Marienburg to obtain a book which their benefactor needs to study, but then they encounter the panic caused by the oncoming eclipse of the Chaos moon Morrslieb.

 Reception

 David Comford reviewed The Dying of the Light for Arcane magazine, rating it an 8 out of 10 overall.
 Butcher comments that "The Dying of the Light is a fine offering from Hogshead Publishing.
 It might not break any new ground, but this adventure does offer hours of intense roleplaying."